• Skip to primary navigation

 Jeff Ostrowski · February 8, 2026

 HERE IS ONE question which—as a Roman Catholic choirmaster—I dread very much.
-(I suspect my colleagues may also dread this question.)
+(I suspect my colleagues may also dread it.)
 The question is: “What would you recommend for a youngster interested in becoming a Catholic music director?”
-Knowing what I know about the sacred music scene, can I in good conscience recommend this vocation to youngsters?
-After all, I don’t want to consign someone to a life of disillusionment and misery.
+Knowing what I know about the sacred music scene, can I in good conscience recommend this challenging vocation to youngsters?
+After all, I don’t want to consign anyone to a life of disillusionment.
 In a moment, I’ll continue speaking about this topic.
-First, I would like to share a 2-voice arrangement of Brébeuf Hymn #554 (for the Most Holy Name of Jesus) which can be sung by one male and one female:
+First, let me share a 2-voice arrangement of Brébeuf Hymn #554 (for the Most Holy Name of Jesus) which can be sung by one male and one female:

 * PDF Download • “2-voice arrangement of Brébeuf #554”